top of page

 • 88% of RNs are currently employed (BLS)

-• 73% of all candidates are passive — open to opportunity but not actively searching (LinkedIn)
+• 73% of all candidates are passive, meaning they're open to opportunity but not actively searching (LinkedIn)

 The Talent Pool You're Missing